Suggestion: Watch the 10 minutes video tutorial before reading this article

 You should definitely have a look at the Fashion Goods and Accessories Expo, if you have a fashion company.
 It’s one of Japan’s leading fashion trade fairs and that attract exhibitors for all kinds of products such as:

-Europeans and Americans are not obliged to apply for a VISA if they stay less than 90 days.
-In addition, the purpose of their visit must be to attend trade fairs, conferences or for tourism.
+Europeans and Americans are not obliged to apply for a VISA if they stay for less than 90 days.
+In addition, the purpose of your visit must be to attend trade fairs, conferences, or for tourism.
 You can visit the Ministry of Foreign Affairs of Japan’s web site for more information.

-I often recommend small business owners to hire a distributor for exports to Asian markets like the Japanese.
+I often recommend small business owners to find distributors for exports to Asian markets, like the Japanese.

 Pay attention to the following facts before you start searching for a distributor:

 - Find a distributor that knows the Japanese market and your products well.
 The distributor shall have sufficient experience and preferably sold the same or at least similar products.